Nikolai Marr: Biography

 In 1874 Marr was accepted into a Kutaisi boarding school, after his mother successfully secured funding from the local authorities for him.
 While a good student, Marr was nearly expelled as he was often in conflict with the school administration.
 He entered Department of Oriential Studies at St Petersburg University in 1884, where he specialized in Caucasian languages, and simultaneously studied Arabic, Persian, Turkish, Hebrew, Sanskrit, Syriac, among others.
 Working under Viktor Rosen, the head of the department, Marr mainly worked with manuscripts.
 He completed his master's degree in 1899, with his thesis titled The Collection of the Parables of Vardan.

 After graduating Marr taught at the university beginning in 1891, becoming dean of the Oriental faculty in 1911 and member of the Russian Academy of Sciences in 1912.
-Between 1904 and 1917 he undertook yearly excavations at the ancient Armenian capital of Ani.
+From 1892 until 1917 he undertook yearly excavations at the ancient Armenian capital of Ani.

 After a visit to Turkey in 1933 Marr developed influenza, followed several months later by a stroke.
 He died from complications of these ailments in Leningrad on 20 December 1934.

 Japhetic theory

 Marr gained recognition with his Japhetic theory, postulating the common origin of Caucasian, Semitic-Hamitic, and Basque languages.
 In 1924, he went even further and proclaimed that all the languages of the world descended from a single proto-language which had consisted of four "diffused exclamations": sal, ber, yon, rosh.
 Although the languages undergo certain stages of development, his method of linguistic paleontology claims to make it possible to discern elements of primordial exclamations in any given language.
 One of his followers was Valerian Borisovich Aptekar, and one of his opponents was Arnold Chikobava.

 In 1950 Marr's theories were criticized in a discussion in Pravda, culminating in a June 20, 1950 article by Stalin, "Marxism and Problems of Linguistics".
-After that point Marr's theories were largely abandoned by Soviet linguists, and an emphasis on Russian language research was promoted instead.
+After that point Marr's theories were largely abandoned by Soviet linguists, and an emphasis on Russian-language research was promoted instead.